corenzan/dokku-nginx-vhosts-conf/README.md

-# dokku-nginx-vhost-conf
+# dokku-nginx-vhosts-conf

-> Dokku plugin for managing Nginx configuration.
+> dokku plugin for managing nginx configuration.

 ## About